 With Winter ’21, Salesforce continues to upgrade the Email Template Builder with a new interface.
 It allows creators to drag elements onto the canvas.
 Unfortunately, this functionality is limited to users with the “Access Lightning Content Builder” or “Manage Content Builder” permission sets, but for those orgs with Marketing Cloud access, this could be a huge time saver.

 Previously this level of customization required custom HTML, but now you can create a dynamic, modern template as easily as:

 With these improvements, it’s a great time for admins, who have been reluctant to convert some of their Classic email templates over to Lightning email templates, to take stock and evaluate if the time is right to make the migration.

 While there aren’t any show-stoppers being rolled out in this release, there are PLENTY of smaller Flow updates that admins have been asking for!

 This is for my fellow perfectionists who are constantly adjusting their elements to have equal spacing and straight connecting lines.
 You can now utilize the new auto-layout functionality to automatically align and auto-space the details on your canvas.

 A few new features are also available when debugging flows, including debugging the flow as another user in a sandbox.
 Admins can also debug without opening a new tab directly on the canvas.
 Highlighting the route the flow took by using the Debug on Canvas (beta) option.
 For active flows, flow builder error email messages now include a link to the flow that errored out and highlight the element where the flow failed.
 Unfortunately, the new auto-layout canvas and resources don’t support highlighting the failed element so you’ll have to use these features separately for the time being.

-For screen flows, admins now have the ability to create multi-column layouts by using the new section component.
+For screen flows, admins now can create multi-column layouts by using the new section component.
 Salesforce has also updated the behavior for picklists and multi-select picklists so that they are no longer interactive within the screen canvas, as the conduct did not always perform as expected.